nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 - `private void parseQuestionsFromStrings(ArrayList<String> rawQuestions, QuestionList questions)`
 - `public void buildCurrentListFromFile(QuestionList questions)`

 The general idea is that when the program is first initiated, the `loadData` method is called from within the `Ui` class, which passes in an empty `QuestionList`.
 Within the method itself, the helper method `buildCurrentListFromFile()` will take in this empty `QuestionList` object and populate it with `question` objects according to textual information stored within the specified file.
-This is done by first extracting each question stored line by line into a new `Arraylist<String> rawQuestions`, then calling another helper method `parseQuestionsFromStrings()` to add each question into the `QuestionList` via a third helper method `addQuestionFromFileaddQuestionFromFile`.
+This is done by first extracting each question stored line by line into a new `Arraylist<String> rawQuestions`, then calling another helper method `parseQuestionsFromStrings()` to add each question into the `QuestionList` via a third helper method `addQuestionFromFile()`.

 The process is refactored into these methods to avoid deep nesting of code to achieve clearer logical flow and more readability and easier debugging process.